Compare any two graphics cards:

 Intro

-Compare all of that to the Radeon RX 460, which uses a 14 nm design.
-AMD has set the core speed at 1090 MHz.
-The GDDR5 RAM is set to run at a speed of 1750 MHz on this particular card.
+Compare those specifications to the Radeon RX 460, which uses a 14 nm design.
+AMD has set the core frequency at 1090 MHz.
+The GDDR5 RAM is set to run at a speed of 1750 MHz on this model.
 It features 896 SPUs as well as 56 Texture Address Units and 16 ROPs.

 Display Graphs